 Phone Kunnunurra: (08) 9166 5000

 Community based, collaborative working model to support children, young people and their families who have experienced child sexual abuse.
-The team comprises an investigation team, child protection workers, specialist child interviewers, medical services, psychological therapeutic services and two Child and Family Advocates.
-Find out more about the team.
+The team comprises an investigation team, child protection workers, specialist child interviewers, medical services, psychological therapeutic services and two Child and Family Advocate Centres.
+Find out more about the centres.

 Relationships Australia WA